-Here are some of the average prices for ferrous metals in my area.
+Here are some of the average prices for non-ferrous metals in my area.
 Note that recycling prices in your area may differ.

-- Aluminum cans: 34 cents to 45 cents per pound
+- Aluminum cans: 60 cents per pound on average

-As you can see, the ferrous metals bring more at the recycling plants.
-However, it’s tough to get the amount of ferrous metals that you’d get in non-ferrous metals such as appliances and autos.
+As you can see, the non-ferrous metals bring more money per pound at the recycling plants.
+However, it’s tough to get the number of pounds in non-ferrous metals that you’d get in ferrous metals such as appliances and autos.

 The prices for these metals means you’ve got to collect a lot of metal to make any kind of income.
 There may be easier ways to make money fast.
 But if you happen to have easy access to a lot of scrap metal, recycling scrap metal could make you a nice little side gig.

 Where to Sell Scrap Metal